High Holidays 2022

 There will be family services, activities, and learning opportunities for youth in kindergarten through 7th grade on both days of Rosh Hashanah as well as on Yom Kippur day.

-If you have questions, comments, concerns, or simply want to chat about options for children at Shaarey Tikvah during the holidays, please be in touch with our Director of Congregational Learning, Rabbi Rachel Brown.
-She is reachable by phone or text at (216) 245-5039 or by email at rbrown@shaareytikvah.org
+If you have questions, comments, concerns, or simply want to chat about options for children at Shaarey Tikvah during the holidays, please contact Holly Sukol at hollysukol@gmail.com.

 Additional Information for the High Holidays